- The School Sisters of Notre Dame (SSND) was founded as a teaching order in Bavaria (Germany) by Mother Theresa of Jesus Gerhardinger.

 - The Faculty of Home Sciences and Welfare was started

 - KNDU was accredited by the Japan University Accreditation Association (JUAA), certified by the Minister of Education.
 (Certified Evaluation and Accreditation, a national mandatory evaluation and accreditation scheme for higher education in Japan, was first introduced in 2004 to assure and enhance the quality of academic activities.)

 - KNDU celebrated the 50th Anniversary.
 “Construction Plan of the new Notre Dame Kitayama Campus” was released.

 “Notre Dame Hall” was built on campus of Kyoto Institute of Technology for providing extra classrooms during the construction of the new Eugenia Hall.

 “Caroline Hall”(Dormitory) was newly built to house 80 resident students.

-- The new Eugenia Hall was completed, housing the new Library Information Center, the Learning Commons, the ND Lecture Hall, a chapel, the Immersion Space, the Publishing Studio, classrooms, and a cafeteria.
+- The new Eugenia Hall was completed, housing the new Library Information Center, the Learning Commons, the ND Lecture Hall, the chapel, the Immersion Space, the Publishing Studio, classrooms, and the cafeteria.